 We will be holding interviews.
 This page will be updated by early October with further information about how the interviews will be run and the dates on which they will be held

 This is a 25 - 30 minute one-to-one interview with one of our lecturers.
 You will be asked questions to test your thought process and to see how you solve problems.
 The interviewer will also be asking questions to find out about your motivation for the course.
 The main purpose of the interview is for us to see whether you are suitable for the course, as much as for you to decide if Imperial is the place for you.

 What to wear

 There is no need to wear a suit.
 Wear whatever you feel comfortable in.
 Many of the interviewers do not dress in suit and tie and you really don't have to either.
-We are interviewing you, not your clothes.

 - Be ready to explain why you want to study Electrical and Electronic Engineering or Electronic and Information Engineering

 - Think of examples of team work and how you have used your time effectively

 - Think about why Imperial College and why this course

 - Be prepared to answer questions on your personal statement